pandamime100hp/microservice_tutorial/README.md

  -- Notification service is used to notify the end user when their uploaded file has completed the conversion and is ready to download by sending the user an email.
  - queue
  -- Queue service is the messaging event bus where events are passed around between services to process data.

+ The application is designed to run using a Kubernetes cluster.
+The application was tested using minikube.
+Each service contains a folder called `manifests` where all of the Kubernetes configuration is found.

+ StatefulSet objects are used for the MongoDB, MySQL and rabbit-mq instances as we want to make sure that their data persists using persistant volumes incase the machines are recycled.

+ Deployment objects are used for the auth, gateway, converter and notification instances as we do not need to manage any states